 Ben J. Mauldin | Apr 09 2026 21:37

-Naturally, the first reaction is:
+Naturally, the question is:

-1. Storm Risk Is Driving Costs Higher
+1. Storm Risk Is Increasing

 2. Reinsurance Costs Have Increased

-3. The Cost to Rebuild Your Home Has Gone Up
+3. The Cost to Rebuild Is Higher

 That means: